The museum is open from Saturday 4 February 2017 until Sunday 17 December 2017.

 Useful information – Groups will require their coach to transport them between these museums and coach setting down points will be advised.
 If required, we can also provide suggestions for places to have lunch and there is the option to add a guide to accompany the group between the two museums.

-For more information on these tours please email email@example.com or contact the museums direct.
+For more information on our tours please email email@example.com or contact the museums directly.

 We are twenty minutes walk from Bath Spa train station.
 See the TrainLine for trains to Bath.